 B.S., Georgia Institute of Technology, 2009

 I am a macroeconomist with research interests in firm life-cycle dynamics and financial frictions.
-My work focuses on the role of firm behavior, and factors affecting firm behavior, in determining macroeconomic outcomes.
+I focus on the role of firm behavior, and factors affecting firm behavior, in determining macroeconomic outcomes.
 My research employs heterogeneous agent models to answer questions about the ways in which frictions and distortions affect firm outcomes and what the macroeconomic implications are both in the long run and over the business cycle.

-This semester I am teaching a course on the economics of entrepreneurship.
-This course will explore recent research related to the life cycle of firms, focusing especially on the role of young firms for growth, innovation, and rising living standards in the US economy.
-I am also currently teaching the introductory economics course, in which I hope to inspire students to examine the world with an economist’s toolkit.
+I have taught a course on the economics of entrepreneurship, which explores recent research related to the life cycle of firms, focusing especially on the role of young firms for growth, innovation, and rising living standards in the US economy.
+I have also taught the introductory economics course, in which I hope to inspire students to examine the world with an economist’s toolkit.